aarchiba/astropy/docs/utils/data.rst

 cache directory itself is somewhat portable between machines of the same UNIX flavour; this may be sufficient if you can persuade your CI system to cache hte directory between runs.
-For greater portability, though, you can simply use `~astropy.utils.cache.export_cache` and `~astropy.utils.cache.import_cache`, which are portable and will allow adding files to an existing cache directory.
+For greater portability, though, you can simply use `~astropy.utils.data.export_download_cache` and `~astropy.utils.cache.import_download_cache`, which are portable and will allow adding files to an existing cache directory.

 If your application needs IERS data specifically, you can download the appropriate IERS table, covering the appropriate time span, by any means you find convenient.
 You can then load this file into your application and use the resulting table rather than `~astropy.utils.iers.IERS_Auto`.
-In fact, the IERS B table is small enough that a version (not necessarily recent) is bundled with Astropy as `~astropy.utils.iers.IERS_B_FILE`.
+In fact, the IERS B table is small enough that a version (not necessarily recent) is bundled with Astropy as ``astropy.utils.iers.IERS_B_FILE``.
 Using a specific non-automatic table also has the advantage of giving you control over exactly which version of the IERS data your application is using.
+See also :ref:`iers-working-offline`.

 If your issue is with certain specific servers, even if they are the ones Astropy normally uses, if you can anticipate exactly which files will be needed